Senate Proposal: No

 Responsible University Official: Provost and Vice President for Academic Affairs

 Chief Financial Officer and Senior Vice President for Administration

 Responsible Office: Registrar's Office and Human Resources

-Michigan Technological University recognizes that any faculty, staff, or student may choose to identify themselves within the university community with a preferred first name that differs from their legal first name and/or personal pronouns that differ from their previously used pronouns.
+Michigan Technological University recognizes that any faculty, staff, or student may choose to identify themselves within the university community with a preferred first name that differs from their legal first name.
 Preferred name and personal pronouns will be used across university systems, where feasible.

-The University reserves the right to remove a preferred first name and/or pronouns if it is used inappropriately, including but not limited to, avoiding a legal obligation or for the purpose of misrepresentation.
+The University reserves the right to remove a preferred first name and/or pronouns if they are used inappropriately, including but not limited to, avoiding a legal obligation or for the purpose of misrepresentation.

 Individual's legal name will continue to be used in university related systems, business processes, and documents such as reporting, financial aid, transcripts, payroll and tax documents, and other records where use of legal first name is required by law or University Policy.

 The University recognizes that members of its community use names and/or pronouns other than their legal names and previously used pronouns to identify themselves and that students learn best and employees work best in environments in which they feel comfortable.

 Goal 1: An exceptional and diverse community of students, faculty, and staff.

 - promote inclusiveness and collegiality through openness, engagement, mutual respect, and understanding of diverse perspectives